Braves vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have been the moneyline favorite 83 total times this season.
-They've finished 55-28 in those games.
+- The Braves have gone 55-29 in games they were listed as the moneyline favorite (winning 65.5% of those games).

-- In games it has played as moneyline favorites with odds of -140 or shorter, Atlanta has a 47-19 record (winning 71.2% of its games).

-- The Braves have an implied moneyline win probability of 58.3% in this matchup.
+- The Braves have an implied moneyline win probability of 63.6% in this contest.

-- Atlanta has played in 96 games with set over/under, and have combined with opponents to go over the total 52 times (52-41-3).
+- Atlanta has had an over/under set by oddsmakers 97 times, and have combined with opponents to go over the total in 52 of those games (52-42-3).

 - The Braves have an 8-8-0 record against the spread this season (covering 50% of the time).